-(Prerequisite: FREN B102 or by placement) Readings in French; grammar, writing, speaking, listening, and composition at
+(Prerequisite: FREN B102 or by placement) Readings in French; grammar, writing, speaking, listening, and composition at the intermediate level.

 FREN B202 - ORAL COMMUNICATION (3).

 (Prerequisite: FREN B201 or by placement) Practice in conversation involving authentic materials; vocabulary building at the intermediate level.